Mirandadaa/mica-gd300/lectures/w6-square-exercise.md

 - Explore different forms, movements, easings, transitions and effects.
 - You can only use the greyscale colors (black, grey, white..).
 - Render out everything you create at the end using Media Encoder.
-- Upload all the files to Google Drive.
+- Upload AE project file and video renders to Google Drive Week 6.